radius-project/blog/radblog/content/posts/2024/traderx-radius/index.md

 ## Integrating TraderX with Radius

-With TraderX being readily containerized and leveraging cloud agnostic open source technologies like Docker containers and Nginx, it was a natural fit to deploy the application to multiple environments using Radius.
+With TraderX being readily containerized and leveraging cloud agnostic open source technologies like Docker containers and Nginx, it was a natural fit to add Radius for application deployment.
 Radius provides a consistent yet flexible deployment model that allows developers to deploy applications across multiple environments without needing to configure cloud-specific infrastructure.
 This is particularly important for regulated industries like finance and healthcare, where applications may be required to be deployed across multiple cloud providers.
 Radius also provides a self-documenting application model that generates an application graph, which helps developers and operators understand the application architecture and dependencies.
 If you're new to Radius, you can learn more by following the [getting started guide](https://docs.radapp.io/getting-started/).
 Below we'll cover in more detail the tasks involved in deploying TraderX using Radius.

 ### Publish images to a container registry